ARM-software/arm-systemready/security-extension/README.md

 * Secure firmware update using update capsules
 * For systems with TPMs, TPM measured boot and the TCG2 protocol

-This section contains the build scripts and the live-images for the SystemReady Security Extension.
+This section describes the steps to build the ACS or obtain the pre-built live image.

 ## Release details
  - Code Quality: v1.0 BETA-1